emmajanedrews/base-template/_posts/2018-02-20-nfl-players--celebrities-come-out-to-give-back.md

 tags:
   - Real Estate
 excerpt: >-
-  I recently attended “A Heart for Houston,” which was an event put on by local partnering nonprofits as a show of support for those impacted by Hurricane Harvey.
+  I recently attended “A Heart 4 Houston,” which was an event put on by local partnering nonprofits as a show of support for those impacted by Hurricane Harvey.
 Today, I would like to highlight a few of the organizations and people I heard from.